marade/3DSeqTools/README.md

 * BCFTools 1.10
 * Picard Tools 2.18.25

-The prerequisites can be installed on a frshly installed and updated Ubuntu 20.04 machine using the installation script:
+The prerequisites can be installed on a vanilla Ubuntu 20.04 machine using the installation script:

     $ git clone https://github.com/marade/3DSeqTools.git
     $ cd 3DSeqTools